MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 Accordingly, a governance concept needs to be user-centric.

-// TODO gov is not only limited to PP, rework

->A good governance develops a thriving and engaging usage around Power Platform in order to achieve tech intensity.
+>A good governance develops a thriving and engaging usage in order to achieve tech intensity.

-In my experience, many organizations do not have a Power Platform Governance concept at all as they did not clearly define their goals with Power Platform.
+In my experience, many organizations do not have a specific Power Platform Governance concept at all as they did not clearly define their goals with Power Platform.
 Therefore, the rules for governance are often vague: Either they are too restrictive and leave little to no room for maneuver, or they are virtually non-existent.
 Too strict governance rules often result in poor user adoption (and thus poor ROI) and lead to shadow IT solutions.
 If there are no or hardly any rules enforced, this often leads to a wild and uncontrolled growth of apps, poor overview and thus resulting security gaps.